SSWConsulting/SSW.Rules.Content/rules/messages---do-you-use-messages-that-are-concise/rule.md

 <tr><td>Re-running setup</td>
 <td>The filename file is missing.
 Run Setup again to reinstall the missing file.
 For more information about running Setup, press F1. </td></tr></tbody></table>
 <div>Consider using or adapting them in your application in similar scenarios.
 Only include the information that the user needs and will understand.</div>
-<div>This also applies to general design principles, read our rule on <a href="/less-is-more-do-you-know-people-scan-not-read">Less is more&#58; do you know people scan, not read?</a></div>
+<div>This also applies to general design principles, read our rule on <a href="/less-is-more-do-you-know-people-scan-not-read">Less is more: do you know people scan, not read?</a></div>